Multiple Myeloma

 Syngeneic (SIN-jeh-NAY-ik)

-- Collection.
+1. Collection.
 Stem cells from you or a donor are collected, filtered and processed.
-In some cases, the cells are frozen and stored, and later thawed.
+The cells may be frozen and stored, and later thawed.

-- Transfusion.
-A doctor infuses the harvested stem cells into your body through a vein.
+3. Transfusion.
+Harvested stem cells are infused into your body through a vein.

-- Recovery and engraftment.
+4. Recovery and engraftment.
 Within about 2 to 4 weeks, healthy cells begin to grow (engraft).
 While your weakened immune system recovers, you will be at risk for infection.
-This process will require ongoing use of prophylactic (preventive) antiviral and antibacterial medications as well as repeat inoculations with childhood vaccines.
+This process often requires the ongoing use of prophylactic (preventive) antiviral and antibacterial medications.
+After recovery from the transplant, you may receive inoculations with childhood vaccines.
 The number of red blood cells, white blood cells and platelets will continue to be monitored until they are back to safe levels.
-Allogeneic transplant recipients also remain at risk for chronic GvHD and may require lifelong treatment for this condition.
+Allogeneic transplant recipients also remain at risk for chronic Graft-versus-Host Disease (GvHD).

 Understanding Graft-Versus-Host Disease